NewsFormer NASCAR Driver Greg Biffle, Wife, and 2 Children Killed in Citation...

 Former NASCAR Driver Greg Biffle, Wife, and 2 Children Killed in Citation Jet Crash in North Carolina

-The crash occurred on Thursday, 18 December 2025, at approximately 10:30 a.m. local time, following a brief flight that ended in an attempted return to the airport.
-Authorities have confirmed that six people were killed in the accident, including Biffle, his wife, their two children, and two pilots.
+The accident occurred on Thursday, 18 December 2025, at approximately 10:15 a.m. local time, following a brief flight that ended in an attempted return to the airport.
+Authorities have confirmed seven fatalities, including Greg Biffle, his wife Cristina, their 5-year-old son Ryder, Biffle’s 14-year-old daughter Emma from a previous marriage, Dennis Dutton and his son Jack, and Craig Wadsworth, a longtime member of the NASCAR community.

 The aircraft, a Cessna C550 Citation II bearing registration N257BW, was owned by GB Aviation Leasing, a company owned by Biffle.